 How much can I expect to receive?

 Qualified/cash distributions vary, depending upon earnings and the overall financial goals of the organization.
-The qualified/cash payments to be made in 2017 from 2016 earnings will be 0.75% of your average 2016 borrowing.
-For years 2013-2016, Farm Credit West consistently paid cash patronage at 0.75% of average borrowing.
+The qualified/cash payment made in 2020 from 2019 earnings was 1.00% of your average 2019 borrowing.
+This is a significant increase over the amount distributed between 2013-2017, when Farm Credit West consistently paid cash patronage at 0.75% of average borrowing.
+In August 2020, Farm Credit West distributed a cash advance of .50% on average borrowings from 2020 earnings to help its customers address COVID 19 challenges.

 How and when is my patronage dividend issued?

-If the Board of Directors approves payment of a qualified/cash patronage dividend from a particular year’s earnings, 100% of the qualified/cash portion of your patronage dividend is paid to you by check, typically in February of the following year.
-A customer may request payment by ACH, or that the proceeds be applied to their loan.
+If the Board of Directors approves payment of a qualified/cash patronage dividend from a particular year’s earnings, 100% of the qualified/cash portion of your patronage dividend is paid to you, typically in February of the following year.
+Farm Credit West distributes patronage payments via ACH.
+Following receipt by your bank, funds will be available in your bank account, reducing the chance for fraud to occur.

 Will I receive a tax notification regarding my qualified patronage distribution?